aws-samples/aws-modernization-with-sysdig/content/40_module_2/42_deploy_an_ecs_cluster.md

 weight: 42
 ---

-To illustrate automatic scanning, we will now deploy a sample ECS cluster that scales using Fargate.
+To illustrate automated scanning, we will now deploy a sample ECS cluster that scales using Fargate.
 For the purposes of the lab this will consist of this sample PHP appliction running in a Docker Compose environment - https://hub.docker.com/r/amazon/amazon-ecs-sample.

 1. Create a cluster configuration and create a cluster